baamf18/introsql/README.md

 * Avoid vertical repetition of Data (especially if it's a String)
 * Create logical Relation between Tables
 * Correct understanding of Key Types and appropriate use

+* Create Database and Tables (follow logical order of precedence to create tables) -> populate them // relate them through foreign keys
+-> bring them together

+JOIN ___ ON rules :: link tables

+Bringing tables together through relations: the SELECT output is temporary, ephemeral.
+It doesn't use space in the database, and doesn't waste time or space!